Last updated: May 18, 2023

 A member's death could be why their name has to be removed from the LLC formation documents.
 In these instances, there should be a provision explaining what needs to happen with the deceased member's share in the LLC.

-The bankruptcy of a member can also trigger their removal, as it may affect their ability to fulfill their obligations to the LLC.
+Bankruptcy may affect their ability to fulfill their obligations to the LLC.

-A court order may also be issued if a member engages in fraudulent activities, breaches their fiduciary duties, or violates the LLC's operating agreement.
+A court order may also be issued if a member engages in fraudulent activities, breaches their fiduciary duties, or violates the operating agreement.

 What to Do after Removing a Member?